linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/03 Insurance Collars and Other Strategies.md

 Zero-Cost Collars.
 The collar depicted in Table 6 entails paying a net premium of 1.02: 1.99 for the purchased put, against 0.97 for the written call.
 It is possible to find strike prices for the put and call such that the two premiums exactly offset one another.
 This position is called a zero-cost collar.

 To illustrate a zero-cost collar, suppose you buy the stock and buy the 40-strike put that has a premium of \$1.99.
-Trial and error with the Black-Scholes formula reveals that a call with a strike of\$ 41.72 also has a premium of \$1.99.
+Trial and error with the Black-Scholes formula reveals that a call with a strike of \$41.72 also has a premium of \$1.99.
 Thus, you can buy a 40-strike put and sell a 41.72-strike call without paying any premium.
 The result is depicted in Figure 9.
-At expiration, the collar exposes you to stock price movements between  \$40 and\$ 41.72, coupled with downside protection below  \$40.
-You pay for this protection by giving up gains should the stock move above41.72.
+At expiration, the collar exposes you to stock price movements between \$40 and \$41.72, coupled with downside protection below \$40.
+You pay for this protection by giving up gains should the stock move above 41.72.

 TABLE 6
 Profit at expiration from purchase of 40-strike put and sale of 45-strike call.